csjiangwm/YOLOv3-tensorflow/README.md

 ![](https://github.com/csjiangwm/YOLOv3-tensorflow/blob/master/prediction.jpg)

 ## Train
-=If you want to train your own data, you should:
+If you want to train your own data, you should:

 1. First download the weights file using
 ```Bash